 Side note - I'm also locally based here on the Monterey Peninsula since 1994, so I know all of the side streets, "ins and outs", hotels, locations..... even if you don't hire me, please please consider hiring a local photographer.

-I've been a full time, 365 days a year photographer since 2005.
+I've been a full time photographer since 2005.
 Started with portraits in 2005 and then shot my first wedding in 2007.
-I got hooked, line and sinker.
-Since then, I've guesstimated that I've shot about hundreds of weddings.
+I got hooked - line and sinker.
+Since then, I've guesstimated that I've shot hundreds of weddings.
 In addition to being a photographer, I'm also a wedding planner.
 My husband Brian and I own a business on the Monterey Peninsula called Weddings in Monterey.
 We've had this business since 2007.
 We assist with almost all aspects of wedding planning and also provide tables/chairs/arches if requested.
-We do the wedding set up amongst helping with other vendors.
+We do the wedding set up amongst help from other great local vendors.
 Why is this important?
 I've been in quite a few situations where something let's just say does not go "as planned" and someone needs to step in and help out the situation.
 Sometimes the wedding planner is not with us each moment of the day - and I can help out by professionally knowing what to do and how to handle the situations that may arise.

-I've been in the hospitality industry locally since 1994 which is also super helpful as I personally know a lot of people in hotels/resorts/vendors.
+I've been in the hospitality industry locally since 1994 which is also super helpful as I personally know quite a few in our local industry here on the Monterey Peninsula.

 My husband told me to mention that I'm one of those people that is super friendly and gets along with everyone.
 He also said that I "keep things moving" during a wedding, which is super important.
 He said you "don't want a photographer that fiddles with their equipment or is slow in the photo process of shooting".
 There is honestly no lag time when I'm working.
 I'm always shooting something during our time together.

 I also respond in a timely/quickly manner to emails and texts.
 Although, if I am on a shoot - I will email you back and let you know that I'll get back to you later that night or the next day.
-I can chat 7 days a week with you.
-Sadly I don't have a personal life.. ha ha..
-Just kidding.
 I have two 16 year old girls that are the light of my life.

-In my down time, I like to listen to Spotify (my kids just hooked me on that), walk our german shepherd Max and watch Netflix.
-I read too (currently reading The Nightingale) and go to movies and dinners with friends/family.
+In my down time, I like to listen to Spotify (my kids hooked me on that), walk our "foster turned third child" german shepherd Max, read novels from World War II and watch Netflix.
+I'm a huge fan of thrillers and who done its.

 I love to do volunteer photography work for women's and children's issues for our local community.
 I'm a proud supporter of CASA of Monterey County and the National Charity League and of course my two girl's high schools.

 Yes.
 I always bring at a minimum one assistant with me.
 They help with my gear and assisting in getting us the best light possible.
+I look at my assistant as being my third/fourth arm.
+They allow me to work efficiently and set up my gear for me while I'm spending time with you and your guests getting you ready for shots.
+Makes it super efficient.
 My assistant is not a second shooter - if you are interested in that just let me know as I have some fabulous associates that I will recommend.
-Rate for second shooter is $100 an hour and you do not have to hire them all day - just a minimum of an hour at a time.
+Rate for second shooter is $100 an hour (minimum one hour).

 What is an unplugged wedding?
 It simply means that we encourage your guests to 'see' the wedding through their eye's and not their screens/devices.
 In addition to them being occupied with their devices, the images that I take of them watching you may not be pleasing to you in the end - pictures of phones in front of their faces.
 Sadly, I have also had people stand in the aisle in front of me - whereby forcing me to miss the "first kiss".
 I did get that "first kiss".. just not as great of a shot as I would have liked.
 I also love getting pictures of the groom seeing the bride for the first time and oftentimes, someone accidentally stands in front of the groom with their camera aimed right at the bride - another missed opportunity.
 We don't require this, but highly recommend it for the ceremony portion of your day.